 “How cool!”
 I thought.
 Little did I know how this digital board was about to completely transform my perception towards productivity, efficiency, and the importance of prioritization.

 And you probably guess it right.
-It was my first touch to a Kanban board.
-I was fortunate enough to join Kanbanize in a very exciting and empowering time when a small team of bright people was building their first MVP (minimum viable product).
+It was my first touch to a Kanban board, the first time to endure the benefits of Kanban.
+And I was fortunate enough to join Kanbanize in a very exciting and empowering time when a small team of bright people was building their first MVP (minimum viable product).

 You could feel the hype of startup culture – intense, rapid; everyone was crazy busy with launching and measuring new experiments, talking to the first customers.
 In such an ebullient culture, you need to learn new skills on the go.
 On this subject, my “appetizer” was learning to work the Kanban way with the leading Kanban software on the market, Kanbanize.